enii040/economic_trends/index.md

 \
 **8. Inflation Comparison: GDP Deflator vs CPI**:
-   We compared **GDP deflator-based inflation** and **CPI-based inflation** on a single graph for each country to analyze the differences in these two inflation measures over time.\
+   We compared **GDP deflator-based inflation** and **CPI-based inflation** on a single graph for each country to analyze the differences in these two inflation measures over time\.

  <iframe src="Inflation Comparison_ GDP Deflator vs CPI - USA (2009-2023).html" width="100%" height="600" frameborder="0"></iframe>
  <iframe src="Inflation Comparison_ GDP Deflator vs CPI - Germany (2009-2023).html" width="100%" height="600" frameborder="0"></iframe>

 \
 **9. Cross-Country Comparison of CPI and Inflation in the US and Germany**:
-   We analyzed and compared the CPI and inflation trends between the US and Germany to identify differences in price stability and inflationary pressures over time.
+   We analyzed and compared the CPI and inflation trends between the US and Germany to identify differences in price stability and inflationary pressures over time\.

  <iframe src="Cross-Country Comparison of CPI and Inflation in the US and Germany.html" width="100%" height="600" frameborder="0"></iframe>